vrajlukhi/Task_Management/README.md

-admin can also change many thing. admin accesses user task authorization. admin can access the both admin and user account. but user can not access the admin page to include authntication and authorization to without user create a task to redirect the login page.
+admin can also change many thing. admin accesses user task authorization. admin can access the both admin and user account. but user can not access the admin page to include authntication and authorization to without user create a task to redirect the login page. user can create task , update and create date ststus using socket.io user can click on task to redirect single task page task create to add duedate.
+In tjis use is socket.io feature.